GovTechSG/adex-ug/User Guide/Projects.md

  **Note:**
  *The **Private key password** for the projects, user will receive in their email inbox*.

  ![Image not Available](/assets/Fig99f.png)

  - Alternatively, click **Generate certificate** button to generate new certificate if their **project certificate is expired!**

  ![Image not Available](/assets/Fig99e.png)

- User will receive a **Private key password** through email and use that password in the **Client key passphrase** for your MQTT client set up.
+ You will receive a **Private key password** through email and use that password in the **Client key passphrase** for your MQTT client set up.

 ![Image not Available](/assets/Fig38.png)

 To set up **MQTT Client connection**:

-**Step 1:**	Click Download certificate, user can see a pop-up to download SSL certs as .pem file in .zip file, user can enter a password to save the file in their local.
+**Step 1:** Click Download certificate, you can see a pop-up to download SSL certs as .pem file in .zip file, enter a password to save the file in your local.

-**Step 2:**	Unzip the folder, user can see 3 SSL certs as .pem files.
+**Step 2:** Unzip the folder, you can see 3 SSL certs as .pem files.

 **Step 3:** Now, open MQTT Client.

 ![Image not Available](/assets/Fig39.png)